In year 11 students have 25 lessons a week, these are allotted as follows:

 Visit our English page for more information

-In year 11 we focus on addressing any misconceptions and gaps in knowledge that student have over the past 4 years.
+We focus on addressing any misconceptions and gaps in knowledge that student may have over the past four years.
 This allows students to develop their understanding of the mathematics curriculum all the way from the basics of year 7 through to the higher or foundation content depending on their tier of entry.

 Physical education

-In Year 10 and 11 students have one PE lesson each week where students have the option of following a more recreational or competitive pathway.
-In the key stage 4 curriculum a broader range of activities are on offer which includes trampolining, tchoukball, dodgeball, boxercise and students also gain access to use the fitness suite.
+Year 11 students have one physical education lesson per week with the option of following a recreational or competitive pathway.
+In the key stage 4 curriculum, a broader range of activities are on offer which includes trampolining, tchoukball, dodgeball, boxercise, with access to use the fitness suite.

 Personal development